 - With a pinch of salt, whisk the egg whites into stiff peaks.
 Continue to whisk, adding the sugar slowly to combine well.

-- Add the egg yolks, one at a time.
+- Add the hydrated yeast and then egg yolks, one at a time.

-- By hand, very gently add the flour/yeast mixture only until a homogenous batter is achieved.
+- By hand, very gently add the flour but only until a homogenous batter is achieved.

 - Pour into a lined spring form pan and bake for 20 minutes.